ExxponentialLLC/miniliftDIY/docs/private/ExecutiveSummary.md

 <br><br>

 ### The business
-As a result, the company has worked on a new Business Plan to target the DIY market throughout the United States and believes that launching **MiniLift-DIY** is an excepcional business opportunity.<br>
+As a result, the company has worked on a new Business Plan to target the DIY market throughout the United States and believes that launching **MiniLift-DIY** is an exceptional business opportunity.<br>

 **Distribution** <br>
 The distribution strategy focuses on the major **retail chains** in the USA, e.g. *Home Depot, Ace Hardware, Costco, Lowe's and BJs*. <br> <br>